 Quick Facts: QuickFacts provides frequently requested Census Bureau information at the national, state, county, and city level.

 AAI has been involved in three decennial censuses and works continually with the Census Bureau to advocate on behalf of the Arab American community through the Census Information Center and the Decennial Census Advisory Committee.
 As a national partner for the 2020 Census, AAI is working to make sure every Arab American is counted.
 We continue to work on questions of classification of the Arab American community and encourage the Census Bureau to broaden its options pertaining to ancestry.
 Check back soon for additional resources and materials pertaining to efforts for the 2020 Census.

 AAI's 2020 Census Toolkit is coming soon!

 AAI's 2010 Census Toolkit was created to help Arab American community leaders and activists do outreach and encourage participation in the Census.
 It includes extensive appendices in both English and Arabic and contains useful information about both the 2010 count and ongoing Census issues.
 We invite you to share this broadly; a print version of the Toolkit is available to download.
 (40MB PDF)

 Census 2010 Arab American Public Service Announcement

 AAI launched a Census PSA campaign in February, 2010.
 The campaign included TV spots, radio spots and print ads in both Arabic and English.
 The ad campaign was endorsed by 19 organizations representing tens of thousands of Arab Americans across the country.
 AAI sought to produce a census media campaign that is specific to our community and utilizes trusted Arab American leaders to spread the message about the Census throughout the country.
 Click here to see all versions of the PSA and the list of endorsing organizations and media partners.

-For more information on AAI's Census Information Center, please contact Margaret Lowry at firstname.lastname@example.org.
+For more information on AAI's Census Information Center, please contact Suher Adi at firstname.lastname@example.org.